Numairazaib19/Jira/README.md

-# This repository contains Jira hand-on-labs and project
+# This repository contains Jira hand-on-labs and projects